isomerpages/nlb-curiocity/_jurong/Building the Future.md

 https://commons.wikimedia.org/wiki/File:Jurong_East,_Singapore_%2828111653385%29.jpg

 As part of the development of JLD, the Jurong Regional Centre was renamed Jurong Gateway.
-While it remains a commercial hub, its function was expanded so that it can provide more choices
+While it remains a commercial hub, its function was expanded so that it can be positioned as a place for company headquarters, business services as well as companies in the science and the research and development fields.
+In addition, Jurong Gateway is also designated for development into an integrated commercial and transport hub with spaces set aside for office, residential and hotel use, as well as retail, F&B and entertainment.
+All in all, Jurong Gateway is to be a business district that is a city centre that can attract businesses and bring jobs closer to homes.

+As part of JLD, the land water development around Jurong Lake will be transformed so that it can business opportunities can be melded with leisure pursits.

-a commercial hub at Jurong Gateway, and a leisure and recreational area at Lakeside
+commercial hub at Jurong Gateway, and a leisure and recreational area at Lakeside

 Jem, Westgate, Hospital